chbhargava/Java-IoT-Challenge/README.md

       - Send a desktop notification to the remote owner, mentioning there is an unknown person at your door step.

 The source code contains 2 individual projects:
+- Training Images Generator:
+  - For capture, process and storing the images.
 - Desktop Notification System:
   - For receiving the notifications from the RasPi Visitor Detector
 - RasPi Face Recognition System: